davidirobinson/image-retargeting/readme.md

 ## TODO
 - Add timing info and report
+- Show example image in readme
+- Make agnostic to image channel size
 - Support increasing the size of images
-- Make agnostic to image channel size
-- Show example image in readme
-- Add docs to header